WHISKER WISDOM CATERVIEW WITH CREALDE!

 ME: Yes, very well.

 I invite you to read the Falcon Shifter series.
-Visit my Candace Colt Website to find out where to buy them.
 Visit Nocturne Falls Universe to learn more about Kristen Painter’s series.

-If you think Crealde had terms and conditions, wait till you meet the next guy!
+If you think Crealde had terms and conditions, wait till you meet Wishes next time!

 Characters Just Pop Into My Head